 With social media at the forefront of communication, businesses are capitalizing on social platforms as a marketing resource.

 Related: For more information on marketing to millennials, check out our post on increasing patient volumes.

-Especially when it comes to healthcare marketing, social media can be a very beneficial tool for medical practices to grow their patient volumes.
+Especially when it comes to healthcare marketing, social media is a beneficial tool medical practices can use to grow patient volumes.
 Let’s dive into 3 ways social media benefits healthcare marketing.